Cryptosporidiosis

 Cryptosporidiosis symptoms may begin abruptly about 7 days after people are infected and consist mainly of abdominal cramps and watery diarrhea.
 Nausea, vomiting, loss of appetite, fever, and weakness may also occur.
 Symptoms usually last 1 to 2 weeks, then subside.
 People may pass eggs in their stool for several weeks after symptoms have disappeared.

-In people with a weakened immune system, symptoms of cryptosporidiosis may begin gradually, and the diarrhea can vary from mild to severe (as much as 3 to 4 gallons [11 to 15 liters] of watery stool per day in people with AIDS) and may persist for a long time.
+In people with a weakened immune system, symptoms of cryptosporidiosis may begin gradually, and the diarrhea can vary from mild to severe (more than 5 to 10 liters of watery stool per day in people with HIV) and may persist for a long time.

 Cryptosporidiosis is also associated with undernutrition in children living in areas with poor sanitation.